 Another potential hindrance to felting with a front-loader is that these machines usually lock when in operation, which means you can't check your project in the middle of a cycle.
 That makes the whole process that much scarier and out of your control.

 Actually, though, you don't need to worry too much about either of these "problems."
 In fact, other than the inability to check your project partway through the process, felting in a front-loader is pretty much identical to felting in a top-loader.

 How to Felt in a Front-Loader

 Here's a practical method for felting in a front-loading washing machine:

 - First, knit the piece as you normally would for any other type of felting.
 That means using a bigger knitting needle than the yarn calls for, and making the project bigger than you want it to turn out.
-To determine exactly how much bigger, you'll need to make and machine-felt a sample swatch in the same manner you plan to use when felting the project itself.
+To determine exactly how much bigger, you'll need to make and machine-felt a sample swatch in the same manner as you plan to use when felting the project itself.

 - Weave in all ends securely and do any sewing that needs to be done on the knitted piece.